Stefan-Maximilian-Dietrich/TabPFN_SSL/README.md

    uv pip install -e .
    ```

-# How to Use
+## How to Use

-The repository supports two execution modes:
+The repository supports both local execution and cluster-based execution (LRZ AI Systems).

-1. **Local execution** (default)
-2. **Cluster execution via LRZ AI Systems (SLURM-based)**

-Evaluation is handled separately and described at the end of this section.
+From a user perspective, the workflow is identical in both cases — the same script is used and the same interactive interface appears.

+> **Important Note on Experiments and Subexperiments**
+> An *experiment* is defined by the configuration:
+> - Dataset
+> - Number of labeled samples
+> - Number of unlabeled samples
+> - Classifier
+>
+> However, during execution, each experiment is internally split into **subexperiments**, one for each decision method.
+>
+> This design is intentional and improves efficiency:
+> - Some methods require GPU acceleration.
+> - Others can be executed efficiently on CPUs.
+>
+> By splitting experiments into subexperiments, resource allocation can be optimized automatically.

 ---

-## Local Execution
+### Local Execution (Default)

-To run experiments locally, use the interactive runner:
+To start experiments locally:

 ```bash
 uv run python run_interactive.py
 ```

-> This is the standard execution mode if the repository is not running inside the LRZ AI Systems environment.
+This is the default mode when running outside the LRZ AI Systems environment.

 ---

-### 1. Select a Task Sheet
+#### 1) Select a Task Sheet

 You will be prompted to choose one of the available task sheets: